kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 - `.env.development.local` is included and committed to reduce dev server memory and CPU footprint in CI (disables sourcemaps/polling, caps Node memory, BROWSER=none, HOST=0.0.0.0, PORT=3000, CI=true).
 - A `postinstall` step updates Browserslist DB to avoid "browserslist data is X months old" warnings.

+### Troubleshooting (CI/Orchestrated Runs)

+- Exit code 137/143 or messages about SIGINT/SIGTERM during teardown are normalized to 0 by `start-noninteractive.js`.
+This indicates an intentional shutdown, not a failure.
+- If you need to force a different port, set `REACT_APP_PORT` or `PORT`.
+The wrapper will auto-pick a free port near it to avoid CRA’s interactive prompt.
+- For constrained environments, keep `NODE_OPTIONS=--max-old-space-size=1024` to avoid OOM issues.

 ## Customization

 ### Colors